raywang1265/RW-Writing-Corner-New/README.md

-Home of the new RW Writing Corner refactored and redesigned in NextJS with Tailwind!
+Home of the new RW Writing Corner refactored and redesigned in Next.js with Tailwind!